-When I was volunteering as a youth at an animal shelter and veterinary clinic, I remember the vet, a friend of my father, showing me a jar of tapeworms.
-I was surprised and disgusted by how long each one was, like a jar full of really long spaghetti.
-It took me a while to start eating spaghetti again.
+When I was volunteering as a kid at a vet clinic, I was surprised and disgusted by how long a tapeworm was, like a really long spaghetti noodle.
 Ever since that day one of my greater fears, driven no doubt by my hypochondria, is to get an intestinal worm infestation like tapeworms.
 Luckily for me, cat tapeworms and dog tapeworm (Dipylidium caninum) infections are far more common than human tapeworms.

 Humans don’t usually get tapeworms unless they accidentally swallow a flea, and when this happens you’ll know it because it tends to cause painful contractions in the abdomen and is quite uncomfortable.
 The tapeworms humans need to watch out for are found in raw fish, raw pork, and raw beef, which the worm larva use as an intermediate host, like dog fleas and cat fleas.
 Keep reading to find out how to get rid of tapeworms.

 Tapeworm Symptoms in Pets